 In 1989, as part of its efforts to curb smog in the greater Los Angeles area, the South Coast Air Quality Management District (AQMD) proposed a complete ban on the sale of charcoal lighter fluid and self-lighting charcoal.
 In 1990, the Environmental Protection Agency (EPA), published an environmental impact statement on the levels of Volatile Organic Compounds (VOCs) released by the evaporation and combustion of charcoal lighter fluids.
 VOCs are virtually any organic compound that turns to a gaseous state at room temperature.
 They can be anything from the smell of bacon to cancer-causing or poisonous substances.
-What the EPA found was that some 46,500 tons of charcoal lighter fluid were used in the United States every year, producing 14,500 tons of VOCs in the atmosphere.
+The EPA found that some 46,500 tons of charcoal lighter fluid were used in the United States every year.
+This produced 14,500 tons of VOCs in the atmosphere.

 Photoreactive VOCs are a leading cause of nonattainment ozone, more commonly known as smog.

-To avoid a potential ban on charcoal lighter fluid and self-lighting charcoal, the industry agreed to reformulate these products and the new “odorless” lighter fluid became available in 1992.
-Since then all charcoal lighter fluid has to meet standards of AQMD Rule 1174.
-If you pick up a bottle of lighter fluid at the store it will clearly state that it does so.
-Since 1992 there has been no further regulation of lighter fluid or, in fact, any large-scale study of the pollution or health effects of its use, even though it was recommended by the EPA.
+The industry agreed to reformulate these products to avoid a potential ban on charcoal lighter fluid and self-lighting charcoal.
+And the new “odorless” lighter fluid became available in 1992.
+Since then, all charcoal lighter fluid has to meet the standards of AQMD Rule 1174.
+If you pick up a bottle of lighter fluid at the store, it will clearly state that it does so.
+Since 1992 there has been no further regulation of lighter fluid.
+And no large-scale study has been done on its impact on pollution or health effects even though the EPA recommended it.

-What both AQMD and the EPA actually recommended wasn’t the reformulation of charcoal lighter fluid, but the use of alternative methods of lighting charcoal.
-From these reports, it was recommended that grillers use either, a charcoal chimney, electric charcoal starter, or solid or gel lighters.
-Since this time the charcoal chimney has become the starter of choice on TV shows, in barbecue cookbooks, and all across the internet.
+What both AQMD and the EPA recommended wasn’t the reformulation of charcoal lighter fluid but the use of alternative methods of lighting a charcoal grill.
+These reports recommended that grillers use either a charcoal chimney, electric charcoal starter, or solid or gel lighters.
+Since then, the charcoal chimney has become the starter of choice on TV shows, barbecue cookbooks, and all across the internet.

-Touted as a clean, virtually pollution free alternative to charcoal lighter fluid, the charcoal chimney became the accessory of choice for those who avoided the gas grill.
-Weber, the most recognized name in charcoal grills, sells and advocates the chimney.
-Big Green Egg, like all ceramic grill makers, emphatically states never to use lighter fluid and instead recommends solid starter cubes (paraffin doused paper blocks).
+Touted as a clean, virtually pollution-free alternative to lighter fluid, the charcoal chimney became the accessory of choice for many.
+The most recognized name in charcoal grills, Weber sells and advocates the chimney.
+Big Green Egg, like all Kamado grill makers, emphatically states never to use lighter fluid.
+Instead recommends solid starter cubes (paraffin-doused paper blocks).

 Before anyone gets the wrong idea, I am not advocating the end of charcoal.

-In fact, I am a staunch and ardent supporter of charcoal cooking.
+I am a staunch and ardent supporter of charcoal cooking.
 I believe that there should be more to outdoor cooking than simply the novelty of cooking out of doors.
-Charcoal provides authentic flavor and experience from building the fire to the grilling of foods, but two facts must be acknowledged.
+Charcoal provides authentic flavor and experience, from building the fire to grilling the food.
+But two facts must be acknowledged.
 First, most people are not going to turn away from self-lighting charcoal or charcoal lighter fluids.
 Second, lighter fluid is the fastest and easiest way to light charcoal and the method most preferred by the average backyard cook.

 It doesn’t have to be this way, however.
 There are alternatives.
-Charcoal lighter fluid and the similar accelerant used in self-lighting charcoal, seen from a functional standpoint, are flammable liquids with certain characteristics of combustion and evaporation.
+Charcoal lighter fluid and chemicals used in self-lighting charcoal are flammable liquids with certain characteristics of combustion and evaporation.
 Any liquid with similar characteristics will serve the same function allowing the ease of use that most people want when lighting charcoal.
 Not only is it possible to produce a biofuel alternative, they already exist and are being sold today.

 Biofuel lighter fluids are made from a combination of plant oils and alcohol.
-Some use a biodiesel base that is distilled from waste cooking oils while others use low grade cooking oils that don’t pass muster for consumption.
-Regardless of the recipe, these alternatives are all natural, impart virtually no flavor to foods cooked over the charcoal they light, produce very few fumes, and are not poisonous if consumed.
-I personally have tested some of the products on the market and find them effective as a lighter fluid and very clean when burnt.
+Some use a biodiesel base that is distilled from waste cooking oils, while others use low-grade cooking oils that don’t pass muster for consumption.
+Regardless of the recipe, these alternatives are all-natural.
+They impart virtually no flavor to foods, produce very few fumes, and are not poisonous if consumed.
+I have tested some of the products on the market and find them effective as lighter fluid and very clean when burnt.
 There are also self-lighting charcoals that use paraffin or other natural accelerants to light the charcoal.
-Natural self-lighting charcoal is still rare, but it has been demonstrated that it is viable.
+Natural self-lighting charcoal is still rare but does hold promise.

 The advantages of biofuel lighter fluids are more than being non-toxic and clean burning.
-These biodegradable liquids need no special disposal rules, carry instructions that suggest if spilled to be careful of slipping2, and can produce less than half the VOCs of petroleum based equivalents.
-After more than two decades of attempting to convince backyard cooks to abstain from petroleum based lighter fluids, we must admit that these efforts have failed.
-Charcoal lighter fluid is simply too convenient and readily available.
-Converting the supply of lighter fluid from petroleum to plant based products will help to make barbecue, in the broadest definition, a safer, cleaner, and healthier activity and one less likely to fall again into the spotlight of regulators.
+These biodegradable liquids produce less than half the VOCs of petroleum-based equivalents.
+They also need no special disposal rules or carry instructions that suggest if spilled to be careful of slipping.
+After more than three decades of attempting to convince backyard cooks to abstain from petroleum-based lighter fluids, we must admit that these efforts have failed.
+Charcoal lighter fluid is too convenient and readily available.
+Converting the supply of lighter fluid from petroleum to plant-based products will help to make barbecue a safer, cleaner, and healthier activity.
+It will also help keep it from falling again into the spotlight of regulators.
 This switch will help to protect barbecue for future generations.